Dynamic Privacy Budget Allocation Improves Data Efficiency of Differentially Private Gradient Descent: Private Gradient Descent

 where \rev{$\phi_t=g_t$ is the gradient privatized from $\nabla_t$} as shown in \cref{alg:private_grad}, $G/N$ is the bound of sensitivity of the gathered gradient excluding one sample gradient, and $\nu_t \sim \mathcal{N}(0,I)$ is a vector element-wisely subject to Gaussian distribution.
 We use $\sigma_t$ to denote the noise scale at step $t$ and use $\sigma$ to collectively represents the schedule $(\sigma_1, \dots, \sigma_T)$ if not confusing.
 When the Lipschitz constant is unknown, we can control the upper bound by scaling the gradient if it is over some constant.
 The scaling operation is often called \emph{clipping} in literatures since it clips the gradient norm at a threshold.
 After the gradient is noised, we apply a modification, $\phi(\cdot)$, to enhance its utility.
 In this paper, we consider two types of $\phi(\cdot)$:

-We now show that the PGD using \cref{alg:private_grad} guarantees a privacy cost less than $R$: \begin{theoremEnd}[no link to proof,category=pre]{theorem} Suppose $f(\theta;x)$ is $G$-Lipschitz continuous and the PGD algorithm with privatized gradients defined by \cref{alg:private_grad}, stops at step $T$.
+We now show that the PGD using \cref{alg:private_grad} guarantees a privacy cost less than $R$: \begin{theoremEnd}{theorem} \stepThmRelabel Suppose $f(\theta;x)$ is $G$-Lipschitz continuous and the PGD algorithm with privatized gradients defined by \cref{alg:private_grad}, stops at step $T$.
 The PGD algorithm outputs $\theta_T$ and satisfies $\rho$-zCDP where $\rho \le {1\over 2} R$. \end{theoremEnd} \begin{proofEnd} Because all sample gradient are $G$-Lipschitz continuous, the sensitivity of the averaged gradient is upper bounded by $G/N$.
 Based on \cref{thm:gauss_zCDP}, the privacy cost of $g_t$ is $1\over 2\sigma_t^2$\footnote{For brevity, when we say the privacy cost of some value, e.g., gradient, we actually refer to the cost of mechanism that output the value.}.

 Here, we make the output of each iteration a tuple of $(\theta_{t+1}, v_{t=1})$.
 For the $1$st iteration, because $\theta_1$ does not embrace private information by random initialization, the mapping,